YANG-DB/knowledge-graph/docs/tutorial/sample/dragons/load-data.md

 ## Loading Sample Data
-So we've completed installing the ontology and generating the physical elasticsearch schema (see create-ontology tutorial) And now we would like to load some data.
+So we've completed installing the ontology and generating the physical opensearch schema (see create-ontology tutorial) And now we would like to load some data.

 Since this ontology is the base demo ontology we have prepared a data generator to create volumes of data to load and review many of the